-1. Preparation of the implementing orders with r sp ct to certain Tr aty provisions or Council enactments.
+1. Preparation of the implementing orders with respect to certain Treaty provisions or Council enactments.

-The ECSC Treaty gives the Commission particularly extensive rule-making powers: its function is declared to be

-"to assure the achievement of the purposes stated in this Treaty within the terms thereof", and practically every article invests it with a fresh responsibility and corresponding powers.
+The ECSC Treaty gives the Commission particularly extensive rule-making powers: its function is declared to be "to assure the achievement of the purposes stated in this Treaty within the terms thereof", and practically every article invests it with a fresh responsibility and corresponding powers.

 The Rome Treaties also give the Commission direct rule-making authority, especially the EEC Treaty with regard to all matters connected with the establishment of the customs union in accordance with the Treaty timetable.
 Nevertheless, it is mainly the powers conferred by the Council in connection with the common policies - and more especially common agricultural policy - that have so notably enlarged the Commission's responsibilities in the last few years.
-Figures speak louder than words: during the second half of 1967 alone, the merged Commission enacted 827 regulations, mostly relating to the common agricultural policy, and during the first half of 1968, 748.
+Figures speak louder than words: during 1970 alone, the Commission enacted 2,448 regulations, mostly relating to the common agricultural policy.

-2. Application of the Treaties' rules to particular cas s (wh ther concerning a government or an nt rpris ) and the administration of Community funds.
+2. Application of the Treaties' rules to particular cases (whether concerning a governm nt or an enterprise) and the administration of Community funds.

-Here again the Commission plays a particularly prominent role in the ECSC: it deals direct with the coal and steel enterprises, closely superintends certain aspects of their activities, and can promote and co-ordinate their capital spending, assist miners and steelworkers facing redundancy, grant loans and so on.
+Here again the Commission plays a particularly prominent role in the ECSC: it deals direct with the coal and steel enter prises, closely superintends certain aspects of their activities, and can promote and co-ordinate their capital spending assist miners and steelworkers facing redundancy, grant loans and so on.